JacobColbyTanner/asymmetric_weighted_and_signed_connectome-main/README.md

 3.<code>fcn_get_in_out_similarity</code> : returns an array of values (one for each node in the network) that describe the similarity of the in-weights and out-weights for each node.
 The in-weights are the weights that were used by a linear regression model to predict the future activity of this node.
 So, the in-weights are weights describing when other nodes are used to predict this nodes activity.
 In contrast, the out-weights are when this nodes activity is used to predict a different nodes activity.

 4.<code>fcn_consensus_communities</code> : takes in multiple partitions of the same connectivity matrix into communities/modules and returns a consensus partition.
-This function includes the use of two functions to relabel and identify unique partitions (fcn_relabel_partitions and fcn_unique_partitions respectively).
+This function includes the use of two functions to relabel and identify unique partitions (<code>fcn_relabel_partitions</code> and <code>fcn_unique_partitions</code> respectively).

 5.<code>fcn_sort_communities</code> : relabels the communities of a partition such that the largest community gets labeled 1, the next largest gets labeled 2, and so on.